reddy-lab-code-research/XLCoST/README.md

 | total PR   | 11198        | 11028         | 10813       | 10735        | 9951        | 3553         | 574        | -            |

-Number of pairwise code-code data in training, validation and testing splits for each language-pair.
+Number of pairwise code-code data in training, validation and testing splits for each language-pair are presented in the following table.
 The upper triangle shows the number of parallel code snippets, and the lower triangle shows the number of parallel programs.
 This data is used for the Code Translation and XL Code Search tasks.
 (Py is short for Python.
 JS is short for Javascript.)
 |**Code-Code Pairs**|       | C++  | Java  | Python | C#    | JS    | PHP   | C    |
 |--------|-------|------|-------|--------|-------|-------|-------|------|
 | C++    | train |      | 89040 |  80100 | 85662 | 69507 | 17811 | 3386 |